dkern/external-ip/README.md

 ### Configure Instance
 Each instance of `ext-ip` can be configured with custom options.
-More details about the parameter can be found in [configuration description](#configuration).
+More details about the parameters can be found in [configuration description](#configuration).

 ```JS
 let extIP = require("ext-ip")({